1. So what’s this global business and human rights treaty all about?

-Furthermore, communities in the developing world often cannot seek legal protection in the countries where the corporation is based.
-For example, under Irish law there are no practical ways for potential victims of human rights violations by an Irish company overseas to seek justice in Irish courts.
+Furthermore, communities in the developing world often cannot access justice in their own country, nor access legal remedy in the countries where the corporation is based.
+For example, under Irish law there are major barriers for potential victims of human rights violations by an Irish company overseas to seek justice in Irish courts.

 Basically, the global human rights legal framework has not kept pace with the modern globalised economy.
 The measures states are following to protect human rights are largely voluntary and are failing to prevent human rights violations.

 If companies are free to pick and choose whether they respect human rights, abuses will continue to occur.

 3. So what would a business and human rights treaty actually do?

 A binding treaty would make respecting human rights a legal requirement for companies.